Arbitration: DRVM LLC

 • Exhibit B – Global Impact Settlement Letter – Apr 7, 2025

-My settlement letter explaining the structure and initially valuing the case at $10B.
+The letter explaining the structure and initially valuing the fraudulent scheme at $10B.

 • Third Valuation Amendment – Apr 7, 2025